Beyond Attribution: Unified Concept-Level Explanations: Empirical Evaluation

-\end{itemize} Specifically, we only considered the predicates that positively contribute to $f(\vx)$, and we did not use AOPC when explaining Llama 3.1, as it does not directly provide the probability for each output token.
+\end{itemize} Specifically, we only considered the predicates that positively contribute to $f(\vx)$.

-For TBM, EAC, and \toolname unified explanations, considering that they can all serve as local surrogate models, i.e. $g: \sX \rightarrow \R$, we defined the metrics as follows: Given a target model $f$, an input $\vx$, a perturbation distribution $\sD_{\vx}$, and their corresponding explanation $g$, a performance metric $L$ (e.g. accuracy, F1 score, MSE, etc.), we define the (in-)fidelity as \(E_{z\sim \sD_\vx}L(f(\vz), g(\vz))\), which indicates the performance of using $g$ to approximate $f$.
-Here, we used the accuracy as the performance metric.
-Specifically, considering the complexity of the original task, we reduced the image classification task for local surrogates to predicting whether the target model $f$ assigns the same classification to $\vx'$ as it does to $\vx$.
+When comparing to state-of-the-art concept-based explanation methods, we considered \toolname unified explanations as one of the main advantages of \toolname over existing concept-based approaches is offering rich forms of explanations.
+Since there are multiple forms of explanations, considering that they can all serve as local surrogate models, we defined the metrics as follows~\citep{balagopalan2022road,ismail2021improving}: given a target model $f$, an input $\vx$, a perturbation distribution $\sD_{\vx}$, their corresponding explanation $g$, and a performance metric $L$ (e.g. accuracy, F1 score, etc.), we defined the (in-)fidelity as \(E_{\vz \sim \sD_\vx}[L(\mathbf{1}_{\{\vz|f(\vz)=f(\vx)\}}(\vz), g(\vz))]\), which indicates the performance of using $g$ to approximate the local behavior of $f$, i.e., predict if f($\vz$) is the same as $f(\vx)$.
+Here, we used accuracy as the performance metric.

+For a fair comparison, we calculate fidelity in different neighborhoods for each setup: 1) When comparing \toolname-augmented explanations with their feature-level versions, we use feature-level neighborhood.
+2) When comparing \toolname unified explanations with other concept-based explanations, we use concept-level neighborhood.